 - Other Fees, such as the Breakage Fee and Cancellation Fee (read and reread the fine print!)

 - BREAKEVEN POINT – How much will you be spending in order to save on interest payments?
-If you’re paying $5,000 in fees/penalties to save $100 per month, that means it will take more than 4 years (50 months) to make the savings from the new loan to offset the upfront cost of refinancing.
-If you sell your home before the breakeven point, then you might have been better off sticking with your original loan.
+Say you’re paying $5,000 in fees/penalties to save $100 per month in interest.
+That means it will take over 4 years (50 months) of interest savings to offset the upfront cost of refinancing.
+If you sell your home before the breakeven point, then you might have been better off keeping your original loan.

 - INTEREST AFTER TEASER RATE – Like your original loan, your new loan will likely have low fixed initial “teaser” rates followed by a big jump in interest rates afterward.
-Don’t just look at the teaser rates, you must also consider the eventual rate that you may be paying, keeping in mind that SIBOR has historically been at a much higher rate than it is today.
+Don’t just look at the teaser rates.
+You must also consider the eventual rate that you may be paying.
+And keep in mind that SIBOR has historically been at a much higher rate than it is today.

 - TDSR – Since 2013, your Total Debt Servicing Ratio (including unsecured debt such as credit card debt, personal loans, and car loans) needs to be under 60%.
 This means that some people may flat out not qualify for refinancing (if they don’t fall into the exemption categories).
 This new framework also makes other lending criteria more strict, such as income requirements, Loan-to-Value ratio limits, what can be pledged as assets, and the use of an income-weighted age computation instead of basing the loan on the youngest applicant’s age.

 - WHO’S GOT YOUR BACK – Mortgage consultants, loan officers, and lenders are not your friends.
 Nor are they appropriate financial advisors.
-Yes, they do and will give financial advice, but they are not held to the standards of a fiduciary like lawyers are (i.e., those obligated to put your interest above their own interest).
+Yes, they do and will give financial advice.
+But they are not fiduciaries like lawyers.
+That means they are not obligated (by law) to put your interest above their own interest.
 Keep in mind that these people earn a hefty commission from your loan refinancing.
-This is why it’s good to seek more than one loan offer and a second opinion as to whether you will likely benefit from the refinance/re-pricing in the first place.
+This is why it’s good to seek more than one loan offer.
+And also to get a second opinion as to whether you will likely benefit from the refinance/re-pricing in the first place.